Gravity-mediated entanglement via infinite-dimensional systems: No mediation of entanglement via classical infinite-dimensional systems

 At the beginning of the experiment, the states in the laboratories $A$ and $B$ are prepared independently of each other and of the gravitational field $G$.
 Thus, the total initial state $\omega_{\ca\cg\cb}\in(\ca\otimes\cg\otimes\cb)^*$ is described by a product state $\omega_{\ca\cg\cb}=\omega_\a\otimes\omega_\cg\otimes\omega_\cb$, which is a special case of a triseparable state: \begin{definition} A \textit{triseparable state}~\cite{Eggeling} is any element in the weak-$*$ closure of the set

 where every $\omega_\cs^{(i)}$ is a state on $\cs$, $k\in\mathbb{N}$, and $\lambda_i\geq 0$ as well as $\sum_{i=1}^k \lambda_i=1$. \end{definition} The proof that no entanglement can be mediated via the classical mediator $G$ consists of two steps.
-First, we will show that local interactions between the mediator and one of the systems map triseparable states to triseparable states.
+First, we will show that local interactions between the mediator and one of the systems map triseparable states to triseparable states, which will be a consequence of the fact that all states on the tensor product of a general unital $C^*$-algebra and a unital commuting $C^*$-algebra are separable~\cite{takesaki1979} and of the structure of the interactions.
 Then, in the second step, we will show that the reduced state on $\ca \otimes \cb$ of a triseparable state on $\ca \otimes \cg \otimes \cb$ is separable.

 For the first step, we will start by clarifying what we mean by local interaction.
 A linear map $\phi:\cc\to\cd$ between unital $C^*$-algebras is called \textit{unital} if $\phi(\mathbf{1_\cc})=\mathbf{1}_\cd$.
 Furthermore, $\phi$ is completely positive (CP) if for all $n\in\mathbb{N}$, $C_i\in\cc$ and $D_i\in\cd$.
 Equivalently, the map $\phi$ is CP if $\mbox{id}_{\mathbb{C}^{k\times k}}\otimes\phi:\mathbb{C}^{k\times k}\otimes\cc\rightarrow\mathbb{C}^{k\times k}\otimes\cd$, acting as